Famous Landmarks in Ireland

 Lough Neagh

-It is worthwhile to visit the largest freshwater lake found in the North of Ireland.
-Also, the largest in the British Isles.
-This unique lake is a place where you can immerse yourself into the history and heritage surrounding the lake.
+It is worthwhile to visit the largest freshwater lake in the North of Ireland and the British Isles.
+This unique lake is a place where you can immerse yourself in the history and heritage surrounding it.
 It covers an impressive 153 square miles.

-It is a great place for birdwatching with people coming far and wide to check out the variety of birds flying over its shores during the summer and winter months.
-The Whooper Swan which is considered one of the most majestic birds comes in during the winter time.
+It is a great place for birdwatching, with people coming from far and wide to check out the variety of birds flying over its shores during the summer and winter months.
+The Whooper Swan, considered one of the most majestic birds, comes in during the winter.

 Dingle Peninsula